Education Library

 </script>

 You can configure the plugin to replace either one or multiple phone number on the page.
-For one phone use it like this:

 <script>